Eastern Market Tour (For 2+)

 - DC's original half-smoke

-- Hand rolled, stuffed grape leaves
+- Hand-rolled and stuffed grape leaves

 - Eastern European desserts